Do Go On - 125 - The Legend of Bigfoot

 This is one that we sort of mentioned earlier.

-Sasquatches bury their dead.
+Saskatches bury their dead.

-that means they understand the concept of digging, thus tunneling.
+But if they bury their dead, that means they understand the concept of digging, thus tunneling.

-That makes so much sense.
+much sense.

-Let them continue.
 We're going to kill him in a minute anyway.

 Yeah, it's perfect.

-Unless they call their dicks, they're dead,
+Unless what, unless they call their dicks, they're dead.

-and when they talk about burying them, they're talking about in cows.
+And when they talk about burying them, they're talking about in cows.

 Yeah, I think that's it.

-That's a question, Matt, for you in the future?
+There's a question, Matt, for you in the future, edit that out or not.

-You are.
+You won't.

 I reckon you will.

-So, should we thank the people who have kindly suggested this topic?
+So should we thank the people who have kindly suggested this topic?

 Yes.

-We had Daniel A. Matheer.
+We had Daniel A. Mateer.

 Thank you, Daniel.